cbabey/apim-docker-compose/simple/am-single/README.md

    ```
 4. Download the APIM-4.0.0 binary distribution from the wso2official website and copy it into the `apim-docker-compose/simple/am-single
 /dockerfiles` directory.
 (If you need to try out the flow in a specific U2 update level, update the downloaded binary distribution into the required)
    > This Docker Compose configuration is set up to create a custom Docker image by utilizing a binary that has been copied into the /dockerfiles directory.
 This approach ensures compatibility with various operating systems, including Mac M1, as the resulting Docker image will be tailored to the specific runtime environment.
-For guidance on configuring this setup to utilize WSO2 official Docker images, please refer to advanced configuration.
+For guidance on configuring this setup to utilize WSO2 official Docker images, please refer to [Building APIM Custom Docker Image](#building-apim-custom-docker-image) section.

 5. Add a DNS record mapping the hostnames and the loopback IP or instance IP.